GitaStreet/jekyll-amp/README.md

-# Jekyll Theme for Accelerated Mobile Pages (AMP)

-Jekyll Starter Theme for Accelerated Mobile Pages (AMP)
+# Jekyll Starter Theme for Accelerated Mobile Pages (AMP).

+## Main Features
+- Great for SEO.
+- Superfast.
+- Simple and flexible for redesigning existing website.

 Starting point is creating a making AMP pages in Jekyll where it will be simple and time saving to redesign and update the code by separation of concerns and Don't Repeat Yourself (DRY).